 Isopods of the appropriate sex were sorted into individual 1 mL microcentrifuge tubes, with one animal per tube.
-100 μ L of the desired solvent (ethanol, dimethyl sulfoxide, or deionized water) was then added to the tube, and washes were prepared by washing the isopods in the solvent for 30 minutes with the tubes rotated on a mutator.
+100 $\mu$ L of the desired solvent (ethanol, dimethyl sulfoxide, or deionized water) was then added to the tube, and washes were prepared by washing the isopods in the solvent for 30 minutes with the tubes rotated on a mutator.
 In the case of extractions, at the end of the 30 minutes, animals were centrifuged at 3000 RPM for 30 seconds then ground into the solvent in the microcentrifuge tube using a small pestle.
-One isopod was washed per 100 μ L of solvent for an undiluted (1X) concentration.
+One isopod was washed per 100 $\mu$ L of solvent for an undiluted (1X) concentration.
 Other concentrations were prepared by diluting the 1X stock with the appropriate solvent.
+Because all tested dilutions did not affect chemotaxis, figures in the main text depict results for the 1:1000 dilution only as this concentration had the smallest variance.
 New isopod test washes and extractions were prepared for every assay.